bramus/ion-drawer-vertical/README.md

 ## Danger, here be dragons

 Do note that this is an early release of `ion-drawer-vertical`.
-Many things are missing _(Make the drawer follow the drag position, enforce the proper elements being present, autoclose when scrolling, etc. to name a few)_.
-Things might change in the future.
+Whilst the basics work, many things are still missing _(Make the drawer follow the drag position, enforce the proper elements being present, autoclose when scrolling, etc. to name a few)_.

+As with all pre-release software: Things might change in the future.
 Or they might remain the same.
-The plugin works for me.
-It might not work for you.
+Or they could change after all.
+This plugin works for me.
+Your mileage may vary.

 ## Installation